vipinbihari/mdx_editor/README.md

 ### Prerequisites

-- Node.js 14+ and npm/yarn
+- Node.js 18+ and npm/yarn (Node 18+ is required for best compatibility)
+- Git (with SSH keys for private repo access)
+- Linux server or local machine with persistent storage (for production)
 - Git with SSH keys configured for repository access

 ### Installation